-Window and door sills are most often affected by dry rot, but it can grow into non-wood surfaces in contact with the ground.
-It also can spread to non-wood materials such as plaster and mortar.
+Windowsills and doorsills are the building materials most often affected by dry rot, but it can grow into non-wood surfaces in contact with the ground, including plaster and mortar.

 How to Repair Wood Damaged by Dry Rot

-Keep in mind that with repair only, you run the risk of not getting all of the affected wood and allowing the fungus to spread deeper into the structure of your home.
+Keep in mind that with repair, you run the risk of not getting all of the affected wood and allowing the fungus to spread deeper into the structure of your home.
 Only attempt repair if you have DIY experience with the work – otherwise, enlist the help of your professional handyman.

 How to Replace Wood Damaged by Dry Rot

 As noted with repair, only attempt replacement of rotted wood if you have sufficient experience.
 The work will involve:

 - Removing all rotted wood plus an additional three feet of surrounding wood to ensure no fungus remains

 - Removing all plaster, skirtings, paneling, linings and ceilings to ensure no fungus remains